LouisMazel/maz-ui/packages/docs/docs/components/maz-dialog-promise.md

 <!--@include: ./../.vitepress/mixins/getting-started.md-->

 ::: info
-This component use [MazDialog](./maz-dialog.md), so it inherits all his props
+This component uses [MazDialog](./maz-dialog.md), so it inherits all its props
 :::

 ::: tip
-This component use `<Teleport to="body">` with [MazBackdrop](./maz-backdrop.md), so you can implement this component everywhere and it inherits all his props
+This component uses `<Teleport to="body">` with [MazBackdrop](./maz-backdrop.md), so you can implement this component anywhere and it inherits all its props
 :::

-MazDialogPromise is a standalone component to dialog with user, component to show important informations to the user and propose confirmation, you should waiting his response with await.
+MazDialogPromise is a standalone component that dialogs with the user to show important information and propose confirmation.
+You should wait for this response with await.

 ## Basic usage

-<MazBtn @click="askToUser">Ask to user</MazBtn>
+<MazBtn @click="askToUser">Ask user</MazBtn>

 <MazDialogPromise
   :data="{